 Businesses should limit the number of people who are allowed to sign checks.
 If possible, they should eliminate all cash and check systems from their companies.
 One way to eliminate the use of cash and checks is to use business debit cards from Bento for Business.
 These cards can be used to order supplies, pay for expenses, pay bills and pay for anything else that a business needs to function.

-The Bento for Business cards are prepaid debit cards.
+The Bento for Business cards are business Visa debit cards.
 After you are approved, you order the number of cards that you want for your employees and deposit money into a central account.
 From this account, you decide how much money to place on each of your cards.
 You can then establish daily and weekly limits on the amount of money that can be spent on each card.
 Business owners can limit the spending categories on each card according to their individual employees’ jobs.
 If a driver needs to be able to purchase gas, his or her card could be designated for pay-at-the-pump purchases only.
 You can view all of the spending that has happened on your cards from your secure dashboard anytime that you want, and you can turn off a card instantly if you see a problem by clicking a button on your mobile device or laptop.

 Bento for Business offers all new business customers the ability to try out their cards for a 60-day free trial.
 Get started now or call us with your questions at 866.289.1104.

 Applying does NOT affect your credit score!*This is not a credit card.

 Banking services provided by The Bancorp Bank, Member FDIC.
 This Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A Inc. and may be used everywhere Visa® debit cards are accepted.